onqtam/headjack/src/topics.md

 # The superapp
 ██████████████████████████████████████████████████████████████████

+> "Buying Twitter is an accelerant to creating X, the everything app" - [Elon Musk](https://twitter.com/elonmusk/status/1577428272056389633)

+Elon Musk gets it - network effects are a crucial part

 UIs should be drag/drop composable & layoutable - in the superapp

 Elon Musk's vision for the X app pales in comparison to the potential of the superapp